 Coarse and fine frequency offsets shall be estimated.

-Symbols in a PPDU shall be manipulated to account for both frequency error and timing drift error .
+Symbols in a PPDU shall be manipulated to account for both frequency error and sampling offset drift.

 For each HE-LTF symbol, transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers, and compensate the subcarrier values according to the estimated phase.